capa46/project/another-page.md

 - _Step 4_

 We want to know how the event _L'ombra del genio.
 MIchelangelo e l'arte a Firenze 1537-1631_ was reviewed.
-We apply the **few-shot technique** to the LLMs ChatGPT and Gemini as to find out whether it was successful or not:
+We apply the **few-shot prompting technique** to the LLMs ChatGPT and Gemini as to find out whether it was successful or not:

 _Based on the following examples, tell me if the review about the event "L'ombra del genio.
 Michelangelo e l'arte a Firenze 1537-1631" reported in the last paragraph is positive or negative.
 Q: The last novel by J.K.
 Rowling was really interesting because all the characters were complex and well-developed. // Positive_